cs3157-borowski/guides/login.md

 ## Logging in to our Class Server

-Students will receive an account on the AP server, which is a server instance running on Google Cloud Platform.
+Students will receive an account on the BB server, which is a server instance running on Google Cloud Platform.
 Think of this as logging into a remote computer where you will do all your work instead of working on and saving files to your local computer.
 You will access the class server using SSH, which allows a secure terminal session with our class server.

 For those of you using macOS, we recommend using its [Terminal](https://support.apple.com/guide/terminal/welcome/mac).